Catherine Otto

 Catherine Mary Otto is an echocardiography specialist who serves as J. Ward Kennedy-Hamilton Endowed Chair in Cardiology at the University of Washington Medical Center.
 She has authored echocardiography textbooks.
 The major fields she works in are valvular heart disease, adult congenital heart disease, and echocardiography.

 Education

 She obtained a B.A. from Reed College in 1975, an M.D. from the University of Washington in 1979, and did her residency at The New York Hospital-Cornell Medical Center from 1979 to 1982 in internal medicine and a fellowship in cardiology at the University of Washington from 1982 till 1985.

 Career

 Otto is an expert on calcific (aortic stenosis) and received the 2011 American College of Cardiology Distinguished Scientist Award (Clinical Domain) for her research on this subject.
 In addition, Otto is the author of several cardiology books.

 In January, 2014, she was appointed editor-in-chief of Heart, the official journal of the British Cardiovascular Society.

+During 2023, Otto was awarded by the American College of Cardiology with the Distinguished Teacher Award for her impact within the cardiology field.